March Madness is nearly here, as some of the top ranked teams (and some underdogs) get the chance to come out on top.

 It pays to coach some of the biggest schools in the NCAA, in no small part due to the NCAA going out of their way to ensure it doesn't pay to play there.
 Still, many of these coaches have impressive and storied careers that warranted paydays.
-These are the 27 highest-paid coaches in all of college basketball for 2019-20 using information from Stadium.
+These are the 28 highest-paid coaches in all of college basketball for 2019-20 using information from Stadium.

 1. Mike Krzyzewski, Duke

 Who else could it have been?
 Coach K has been the head coach of Duke since 1980.
 They've made the NCAA tournament in 35 of the last 36 seasons, are well on their way to another one and haven't missed it since the 1994-95 season.
 And even in that season, Coach K coached just 12 games before leaving for injury treatment.
 He has presided over five NCAA Championship teams, with an additional three teams that lost but made the finals.
 He's the only coach in men's college basketball history to win 1,000 games with a single team, a feat he accomplished en route to winning the most games of any college basketball coach in NCAA history.
 It would've been more surprising if he wasn't No. 1.

 No matter what school Calipari coaches in, he has never been far from some sort of controversy.
 But his record as a coach has kept him around.
 With the exception of a brief NBA stint in the late 90s, Calipari has been a head coach in the NCAA since 1988, and has coached Kentucky since 2009.
 In that stint with the Wildcats he has won one championship, made another Finals appearance, made the Final Four two other times and has three other appearances in the Elite Eight.
 It's been an impressive run, to say the least.